Blogging vs Copywriting

 - What is the purpose of the text?

 - Who am I writing this text for?

 - Where will I publish the text?

 - What kind of result should it yield and how am I going to measure that?

 DIY: Making a good blog

 If you want to create really good content, it takes time.
-Regardless of whether it is a video, audio, or written blog.
+Regardless of whether it is a brel, audio, or written blog.
 The process you go through is the same for all content, but below I only explain the process for writing a blog.

 When you want to write a blog, you first determine the structure.
 You basically write down on paper what you want to say.
 This provides a hold.
 In order to determine the structure, it is important to think carefully about the purpose of your blog.